-China also served as a signatory to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which defines torture as "intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person..."
+China also served as a signatory to the Convention Against Torture and Other Cruel, Inhuman or De.grading Punishment, which Treatment or defines torture as "intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person..."
 (United Nations).
 Daniel Hsu, like other foreigners prohibited from exiting China, was used as leverage to convince his father to return to China and face the penalty.
-Yet, as defined by the

-Convention, coercion serves as a direct form of torture which China has explicitly opposed.
+Yet, as defined by the Convention, coercion serves as a direct form of torture which China has explicitly opposed.